 “Barbarrrrrra,” continued the old gypsy woman. “ Your-a first child, a boy (which was correct), he’s-a born under a lucky star.
-He’s-a going to be verrry lucky and a verrry rrrich.
+He could be verrry lucky, he could be verrry rrrich.

 Which, of course, made my mother verrrrry happy.

-“Barbarrrrrra, your-a second child, also a boy (and also correct), he’s-a not going to be so lucky.
-He’s-a not going to be so rrrich.
-He’s a going to be verrry talented.
+“Barbarrrrrra, your-a second child, also a boy (and also correct), he’s-a not born under so lucky a star.
+He may not be so rrrich, but he’s a going to be verrry talented.
 He’s a going to be a drrrummer!

 This, too, made my mother happy because her husband (my father) was a musician.
 It was good to know that one of her children would follow in his footsteps.